horlbeck-lab/horlbeck-lab-website/index.md

 We study **Chromatinopathies**, a large class of genetic disorders in which disruption in chromatin modifying machinery leads to developmental delay and intellectual disability.
 Using high-throughput genetic screening and epigenomic readouts, we seek to understand how chromatin regulation shapes cell fate decisions and identify paths to treatment for these disorders.

+We are part of the Division of Genetics and Genomics at Boston Children’s Hospital and the Harvard Medical School Department of Genetics.

 {% include section.html %}

 {% capture text %}